cssnr/playdrift-extension/README.md

 *   Show Stats on Icon on Mouse Over
 *   Send Stats to Chat on User Join
 *   Send Your Own Stats to Chat When You Join
-*   Send Team Change Notifications to Chat
+*   Send Team Change Alerts to Chat
+*   Send Player Kicked Alerts to Chat
 *   Keep Team Set After Selecting One
 *   Play Audio on Your Turn to Make a Move
 *   Play Audio When Users Join or Leave a Room